LeeDoYup/LeeDoYup/README.md

 ## Hello 😄
-I am doyup lee.
-Now, i'm a Ph.D candidate at POSTECH, South Korea.
+I am Doyup Lee.
+Now, I'm a Ph.D candidate at POSTECH, South Korea.
 I definetly believe that machine learning can make human life much happier.
-Of course, I love to learn a new technology
+Of course, I love to learn a new technology.

 ### Research Interests
 - Robustness of deep learning